intuit/fuzzy-matcher/README.md

 parker -> [par,ark,rke,ker]
 stephen -> [ste,tep,eph,phe,hen]
 ```
-Here only the 1st and 3rd names have tri-grams in common "ste" (and a search group is created for them.)
+Here only the 1st and 3rd names have tri-grams "ste" in common (and a search group is created for them.)
 The match algorithm assumes a very low probability that "parker" will match with the other 2, and hence no match is attempted with it.

-The following chart shows the performance characterstics of this library as the number of elements increase.
+The following chart shows the performance characteristics of this library as the number of elements increase.
+As you can see the
+library maintains a near-linear performance and can match thousands of elements within seconds on a multi-core processor.

 ![Perf](perf.png?raw=true "Performance")